Translation of The Lord of the Rings into Swedish: Names

 Strömbom comments that Ohlmarks prefers to give names a desired form, where Andersson wants to stay close to the meanings of the original names.
-Ohlmarks uses Lavskägge (Lichen-beard) for Treebeard, and Vattnadal (Water-dale) for Rivendell, where Andersson chooses the more literal Trädskägge and Riftedal.
+Ohlmarks uses Lavskägge (Lichen-beard) for Treebeard, and Vattnadal (Water-dale) for Rivendell, where Andersson chooses the more literal Trädskägge and Riftedal (although, its worth noting, Swedish does contain riven, "torn, split", where rift, "scratch, crack, gap", is uncommon).
 She adds that sometimes Ohlmarks' choices come closer to the sound of Tolkien's names.